simphotonics/directed_graph/README.md

 example below shows how to construct an object of type [`DirectedGraph`][DirectedGraph].

-The graph classes provided by this library are generic with type argument `T extends Object`.
+The graph classes provided by this library are generic with type argument `T extends Object`, that is vertice must be non-nullable.
-Sorting of vertices is possible if `T is Comparable` or if a custom comparator function is provided.
+Graph vertices can be sorted if `T is Comparable` or if a custom comparator function is provided.
 In the example below, a custom comparator is used to sort vertices in inverse lexicographical order.